datanav/docs/technical/wave-superoffice.rst

      - "string"

-Wave Invoice to Superoffice Quoteline
+Wave Invoice to SuperOffice Quoteline
 -------------------------------------
-Every Wave Invoice will be synchronized with a Superoffice Quoteline.
+Every Wave Invoice will be synchronized with a SuperOffice Quoteline.

-Once a link between a Wave Invoice and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Invoice and a SuperOffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Invoice and a Superoffice Quoteline:
+The following properties are synchronized between a Wave Invoice and a SuperOffice Quoteline:

 .. list-table::
    :header-rows: 1

    * - Wave Invoice Property
-     - Superoffice Quoteline Property
+     - SuperOffice Quoteline Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - id
      - QuoteAlternativeId
      - "integer"